DNN-Connect/razor-blade/README.md

 1. `Text.First(intendedValue, next-value, next-value, [up to 5 values])` - same behavior as above, values will be checked in the order given.

 1. `Text.First(intendedValue, next-value, next-value, [up to 5 values], false)` - same behavior as above, values will be checked in the order given.
 By ending with `false` html-whitespace will not be cleaned but treated as text.

+### Commands to Clean up Text

+1. `Text.Zip(value)` will remove line-breaks and shrink all multiple-spaces into one single space.

 ## Commands in v0.1 to Convert Html to Text or Back